Assessment of relationship status - processes, roles and responsibilities 106-07120000

 - administrative cues

 If staff identify any of the above, this is a cue to ask a Risk Identification Question.
 There are a number of updates and referral options available for customers in need of immediate help or ongoing support.
-Refer to the Family and Domestic Violence Support Model and to Family and domestic violence for more details.
+See Family and Domestic Violence Support Model and Family and domestic violence for more details.

 Relationship Status